-Arguing is part of communicating in a relationship.
-Knowing your partner’s style and recognising how your style is similar or different will help you manage your disagreement better.
+Arguing is part of communicating in a relationship, but the limit exists.
+Knowing your partner’s style and recognizing how your style is similar or different will help you manage your disagreement better.
 Rows are often just the symptom that we feel our partner isn’t supporting us, that they’re not there for us.

 Exercise A Better Way to Argue